Emotions run high as Hong Kong residents snap up final edition of Apple Daily

 Last week, 500 officers raided the newspaper's headquarters, with live feeds showing authorities sifting through reporters' notes and other journalistic material in scenes that drew international condemnation.

 Five executives were arrested and two - chief editor Ryan Law, 47, and Cheung Kim-hung, 59 - were charged with conspiracy to commit collusion with a foreign country and denied bail.
-Yesterday, a 55-year-old columnist for the paper was also arrested under the national security law.
+On Wednesday, a 55-year-old columnist for the paper was also arrested under the national security law.

 Authorities also froze the assets of companies related to Apple Daily, which senior executives said left it unable to operate.